![]() |

-This narrow street running between the walls of Topkapi Palace and Ayasofya in Istanbul was completely renovated by the Turkish Touring and Automobile Association ("Turing") under the leadership of its longtime chairman, Mr Çelik Gülersoy.
+This narrow street running between the walls of Topkapı Palaceand Ayasofya in Istanbul was renovated by the Turkish Touring and Automobile Association (“Turing”) under the leadership of its longtime chairman, Mr Çelik Gülersoy.

-Çelik Bey is the visionary who almost singlehandedly introduced the concept of historic preservation to Istanbul and indeed all of Turkey.
+Çelik Bey was the visionary who almost singlehandedly introduced the concept of historic preservation to Istanbuland indeed all of Turkey.

 Naturally, the great imperial mosques and palaces had always been maintained, but everyday vernacular architecture was ignored.
 Mosques and palaces were built of stone and lasted for centuries.
 Houses were built of wood and rotted away, and old houses were replaced by new, safer, more comfortable ones with modern conveniences.